wei/pull/README.md

   - base: master            # Required.
 Target branch
     upstream: wei:master    # Required.
 Must be in the same fork network.
     mergeMethod: hardreset  # Optional, one of [none, merge, squash, rebase, hardreset], Default: none.
+    mergeUnstable: false    # Optional, merge pull request even when the mergeable_state is not clean.
+Default: false
   - base: dev
     upstream: master        # Required.
 Can be a branch in the same forked repo.
     assignees:              # Optional